 Psychotherapy has many variations, but all involve dialogue between the patient(s) and clinician in a confidential environment.
-Decades of research have demonstrated that psychotherapy can be effective for those coping with a variety of personal and emotional difficulties, as well as assisting in navigating important life transitions and making personal decisions.
-In psychotherapy, you will have the opportunity to talk openly about personal concerns with a trained professional in a safe environment.
+Decades of research have demonstrated that psychotherapy can be effective for those coping with a variety of personal and emotional difficulties, as well as assisting in navigating important life transitions and making decisions.
+In psychotherapy, you will have the opportunity to talk openly with a trained professional in a safe environment.

 Although therapy may seem expensive, it is also cost-effective: the benefits often continue after treatment ends,